wgcban/ddpm-cd/README.md

 > [Latest Version of the Paper](https://arxiv.org/abs/2206.11892)

 ### Updates:
+- 🎉 DDPM-CD has been accepted at IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) 2025.
 - :exclamation: Paper-v3: We have (completely) revised the wrting of our paper.
 Please refer to [v3 on arxiv](https://arxiv.org/abs/2206.11892v3).

 ## 1. Motivation & Contribution